Charleston Wildlife Season Guide: When Each Animal Peaks and What to Do About It

 If there's one block of the year when delay costs the most money, it's March through April.

 Female raccoons are denning.
 A raccoon in your attic in March is almost certainly a pregnant female preparing to give birth.
-Raccoon kits arrive typically in late March through April in the Charleston area — litters of 2-5 young.
+Raccoon kits arrive typically in late March through April in the Charleston area, in litters of 2-5 young.
 A female that enters in February and gives birth in March means that by the time many people notice and call, there's already a family in the attic.
 Removing young raccoons from an attic requires locating them by hand, which adds time and cost to an otherwise straightforward job.
 More importantly, the biological waste from a denning female and her litter is significant.

 The temptation is to wait and see whether the animal moves on.
 This is almost always the wrong call.
-Female raccoons with young do not move on — they have a denning site and a reason to defend it.
+Female raccoons with young do not move on.
+They have a denning site and a reason to defend it.
 Call in February if you suspect activity; don't wait for April confirmation.

 Opossums with young from the winter breeding cycle are active.
-Joeys that have separated from their mother are dispersing and exploring — this is when they end up in unusual places, including further into structures than their mother typically went.
+Joeys that have separated from their mother are dispersing and exploring; this is when they end up in unusual places, including further into structures than their mother typically went.

 Raccoon kits born in March and April are mobile by May.
 The family is active, noisy, and generating significant waste.
 Attic contamination accelerates when kits are ambulatory because they're no longer confined to the nest area.
 A situation that was contained in March is significantly larger by June.

 Snake activity peaks.
 Charleston summers mean snakes are more actively moving, more visible, and more frequently entering structures.
 Rat snakes follow rodent runs into wall voids and attics as warm weather increases rodent activity.
 Cottonmouths are more frequently encountered near water features, drainage areas, and retention ponds throughout the metro area.
 This is our busiest season for snake calls.
+If you find one inside or near your home, our guide to identifying Charleston's venomous species and what to do walks through the next steps.

 Squirrel midday activity decreases with summer heat.
 They shift movement to early morning and late afternoon, which sometimes leads homeowners to think the problem resolved itself.
-They're still in the attic — just quieter during the hottest hours.
+They're still in the attic, just quieter during the hottest hours.

 This is the best time of year to handle bat exclusion, squirrel problems, and general exclusion work across the board.

 Bat exclusion in September and October completes well before cold weather.
 Young bats from the spring litter are fully independent.
-The exclusion device timeline — typically 7-14 days — finishes before November, and we can seal the final gaps while the weather cooperates.
+The exclusion device timeline (typically 7-14 days) finishes before November, and we can seal the final gaps while the weather cooperates.
 We can also assess guano accumulation and schedule remediation before winter.

 Squirrel fall dispersal drives a significant spike in new squirrel attic problems every September.
 Young squirrels from the spring litters reach independence in late summer and begin establishing their own territories in September and October.
 This is when they're finding and exploiting gaps along rooflines throughout Summerville, Mount Pleasant, North Charleston, and everywhere else with mature tree canopy.
 If squirrel problems were going to happen this year, September is often when people first notice.
+For a full breakdown of the signs, the damage squirrels cause, and when to act, see our squirrel attic guide for the Mount Pleasant area.

 Raccoon activity increases as animals begin putting on weight for winter.
 More active foraging means more pressure on garbage, more movement across property, and occasionally more entry attempts at structures as animals test familiar access points.

 November is when rat calls spike.
 Roof rat populations that built through summer suddenly feel the pressure of cooler temperatures and reduced exterior food availability.
 Cold snaps push them into structures they'd been occupying partially.
 November in Charleston is prime time for realizing you have a rat problem that was developing all summer.
-The discovery is usually sounds in the ceiling at night — roof rats accessing the attic through gaps in the roofline.
+The discovery is usually sounds in the ceiling at night: roof rats accessing the attic through gaps in the roofline.

 Squirrels are caching food, which means more gnawing and more pressure on entry points.
 This is also the final comfortable window for exclusion work before weather becomes a consistent factor.
 A job sealed in November holds all winter; a problem left open in December means three months of uninterrupted access.